nt153133/Kombatant/README.md

 - [x] __Quick Trade__

-  Auto open trade window when you right click on your friend.
+  Auto open trade window when you right click on your friend (or someone else depend on your setting)

-  one click on your bage item to trade whole stack.
+  one click on your bagslot to trade whole stack.

   auto set gil numeric to it's max value.

-  auto confirm trade window if you don't have any target.
+  auto confirm trade window if you don't have target.

 - [x] __Auto Select Yes__